vimc/montagu-ci/README.md

 ## docker registry

+There are two parts to this; one is getting the registry running on the CI host and the other is configuring systems to be able to pull and push from the registry.

+### Running the registry on the CI host

 To set things up with a docker registry, from within the `registry` directory, generate a self signed certificate

     $ (cd registry && ./create_key.sh)

 which will copy the certificate into `shared/files/agent/registry.crt` ready for provisioning.
 The registry does not need to be running at this point.
+This step *must* be done to provision the agents.

 To run the registry, run

     $ (cd registry && ./run_registry.sh)

 which will run as a daemon.
 See the [registry/README.md](registry/README.md) for more information.

+### Configuring docker clients to use the registry

+This needs to be done on all non-CI machines that want to use the registry (this is done already for the agents).
+First, get the public key for the registry

+    $ scp fi--didelx05:montagu-ci/shared/files/agent/registry.crt .
+    $ sudo mkdir -p /etc/docker/certs.d/fi--didelx05.dide.ic.ac.uk:5000
+    $ sudo mv registry.crt /etc/docker/certs.d/fi--didelx05.dide.ic.ac.uk:5000

+You can verify that this works with:

+    $ docker pull fi--didelx05.dide.ic.ac.uk:5000/postgres

+which will pull the image (if needed) but not throw an error.

+The registry setup is experimental.
+The [offical registry documentation](https://docs.docker.com/registry) may help somewhat.

 ## VIMC notes